 - At the enterprise scale, CFOs approve major licensing agreements and contract renewals expect certain levels of utilization to warrant the spend.
 SaaS specialists can deliver this insight quickly and accurately.

-- Partnering with LeanIX's Customer Success team can help SaaS Intelligence users derive insights and market intelligence to ensure they’re getting the best available subscription rates in the industry.
+- Partnering with LeanIX's Customer Success team can help SaaS Management users derive insights and market intelligence to ensure they’re getting the best available subscription rates in the industry.
 Customer Success representatives can also help finance make sure costs are allocated accurately to ease annual budgeting.

 As support for department leads: